skaut/skaut-google-drive-gallery/plugin/readme.txt

 6. Advanced options

 == Changelog ==

+= 2.7.0 =
+* Added video support
+* Documented all of the source code

 = 2.6.0 =
 * Incorporated updates to Google Drive and its API, namely the rebranding of Team Drives as Shared drives.